Ge0rg3/admin.georgeom.net/README.md

 # admin.georgeom.net
-API + Frontend to remotely manage different services on my site.
+API + Frontend to remotely manage and monitor different services on my site.